ghjeong12/ghjeong12.github.io/_posts/2019-02-21-TED talk-An astronaut's story of curiosity, perspective and change | Leland Melvin.md

 title: TED talk-An astronaut's story of curiosity, perspective and change | Leland Melvin
 ---

-The TED talk, TED talk-An astronaut's story of curiosity, perspective and change, Leland Melvin, is available at [youtube](https://www.youtube.com/watch?v=McxUiTl61nY).
+The TED talk, An astronaut's story of curiosity, perspective and change, Leland Melvin, is available at [youtube](https://www.youtube.com/watch?v=McxUiTl61nY).

 I believe there are a lot of perspectives in the world, and it may not be possible to know all of them.
 What kinds of perpectives that I should have, or what kinds of perspectives are right(wrong)?